michael-lazar/rtv/README.rst

    $ rtv --copy-config

-See the `default config <https://github.com/michael-lazar/rtv/blob/master/rtv/rtv.cfg>`_ for a list of settings.
+See the `default config <https://github.com/michael-lazar/rtv/blob/master/rtv/rtv.cfg>`_ for the full list of settings.

 ===
 FAQ